 - Users will trust – gaining user trust will make you more money in different ways.
 Even if you are not actually selling anything on your website, the core inbound marketing techniques still apply.

-- Can potentially attract advertisers (very important, keep reading for the details).
+- It can potentially attract advertisers (very important, keep reading for the details).

-And of course is useful for the user.
+- And, of course, it is useful for the user.

-How can content establish user trust and why it matters?
+How can content establish user trust, and why does it matter?

 What type of content attracts more advertisers?